 Thackeray-led MVA govt passes floor test; BJP MLAs skip voting

 The Uddhav Thackeray-led Maha Vikas Aghadi government of the Shiv Sena-NCP-Congress alliance passed the floor test in the Maharashtra Assembly on Saturday.
-The BJP, which has 105 MLAs, staged a walkout before head count of members began in the 288-member House.
+The BJP, which has 105 MLAs, staged a walkout before the head count of legislators began in the 288-member House.

 The boycott was against the "unlawful manner" in which the ministers were sworn in and the House session convened, BJP legislature unit leader Devendra Fadnavis said.
 He faced flak from the ruling combine over the move, with former CM Prithviraj Chavan describing Fadnavis, who quit as CM on November 26 before his three-day-old government faced the floor test in the Assembly, as a sore loser.